ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-10-22-crisstal-eye-time-tracking-software-how-to-monitor-employee-performance-and-report-to-customers-effectively.md

 **Activity monitoring**

 CrISStal Eye tracks time spent on a particular task.
 Normally, it rounds time to seconds (to prevent upward rounding of working time), but it is possible to choose the required precision – rounding to minutes, for example.
-Taking into account that programmers love solving difficult tasks, and, in particular, how to “bypass” the system (not because they want to violate rules, but because they want to crack a puzzle), we've paid special attention to screenshots taking mechanism.
+Taking into account that programmers love solving difficult tasks, and, in particular, how to "bypass" the system (not because they want to violate rules, but because they want to crack a puzzle), we've paid special attention to screenshots taking mechanism.
 Our system takes screenshots at a random time of 10-minute interval.
 To provide additional guarantee that data is not manipulated, if a screenshot is deleted, the time associated with this screenshot is deleted as well.
 CrISStal Eye also provides flexible reports that can be adjusted as you wish – by user / period / project / task.